Code-Lifter/Sherlock-Holmes-Consulting-Detective--Demo/README.md

 # SHCD-Demo

 I'm a big fan of the Sherlock Holmes Consulting Detective (SHCD) games, and I'm working on a website using the free demo case.
-I'm using my coding skills, with a lot of help from AI tools like Claude and Gemini 2.5.

 If people are interested, I might create more sites based on other fan-made cases.